 If a borrower doesn’t pay what they owe, you won’t be out of pocket.
 You’ll be protected by our Owner Guarantee (terms and conditions apply).

-Borrowers are not responsible for wear and tear (as defined in the Damage Policy), and the Owner Guarantee doesn’t cover wear and tear.
+Borrowers aren't responsible for wear and tear (as defined in the Damage Policy), and the Owner Guarantee doesn’t cover wear and tear.

 Neither Mobility Mutual damage cover nor the Owner Guarantee cover damage to any accessories or modifications that weren’t supplied by the manufacturer.